chauff/cse1500-web-transcripts/_lectures/node.md

 Ajax stands for **Asynchronous JavaScript and XML**.
 XML is in the name, and in the name only.
 XML is not commonly used as Ajax data exchange format anymore (JSON is!).

 **Asynchronous Javascript:** In synchronous programming, things happen one at a time.
 When a function needs information from another function, it has to wait for it to finish and this delays the whole program.
 This is a bad use of your computer's resources, there's no point waiting for a process to finish especially in an era where computer processors are equipped with multiple cores.
 This is where asynchronous programming steps up.
-A function that takes too long to finish is seperated from the main application and when it is done, it notifies the main program if it was successful or not.
+A function that takes too long to finish is separated from the main application and when it is done, it notifies the main program if it was successful or not.

 Ajax is a **JavaScript mechanism** that enables the dynamic loading of content **without having to refetch/reload the page manually**.
 Ajax is a technology that **injects** new data into an existing web document.
 Ajax is not a language.
 Ajax is also not a product.
 Let's take the Bing search engine as an example: once you start typing a query, with each letter typed a new set of query suggestions will become available :point_down:.
 If we keep the browser's web dev tools open (in particular the [Network Monitor](https://developer.mozilla.org/en-US/docs/Tools/Network_Monitor)), we observe that each keystroke will lead to a new request/response message pair (and the request contains the currently typed query as visible on the Headers pane):